-With 7 million native speakers or 13.5% of the population of the Republic of South Africa, it is the third most-spoken language there.
+With 7.2 million (2023 data) native speakers and 18.8 million L2 speakers or 14% of the population of the Republic of South Africa, it is the third most-spoken language there.

 Afrikaans is not currently taught at IU.